 And just for reference, there’s a lot of popular dog breeds in the average class.
 Some of which, include the Siberian Husky, Shiba Inu, Greyhound, Great Dane, Boxer and Dachshund.
 All of them are considered average, yet they’re still smart dogs.

 There are a lot of reasons why Berners are smart dogs.
-However, the rankings that Stanley Coren published was based on just one component of dog IQ.
+However, the rankings that Stanley Coren came out with was based on just one component of dog intelligence.
 That is, obedience & work intelligence, which doesn’t tell the whole story.

 There are two other dimensions of canine intelligence: adaptive and instinctive intelligence.
-But because they’re much harder to objectively measure, the current smartest dog breeds list is solely based on obedience & working.
+But since they’re much harder to objectively measure, the current smartest dog breeds list is exclusively based on obedience & working.

 Instinctive intelligence refers the the innate ability or skill that the dog was bred for.
 In the past, all dogs were bred for a specific task or role.
 We call it purpose-breeding, which created shepherds, herders, retrievers, guard dogs and more.